facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-asynchronous-requests-with-async-await.md

 ---
 layout: default
-title: Facebook C# SDK Docs
+title: Making Asynchronous Requests using Async & Await with the Facebook C# SDK
 ---

+# Making Asynchronous Requests using Async & Await with the Facebook C# SDK

 **Note: Asynchronous requests with async/await is not supported for .NET 3.5, Silverlight 4 and Windows Phone.
 Please refer to [Making Asynchronous Requests](Making-Asynchronous-Requests) if you are using those platforms.**